co-cddo/gds-ideas-chai/docs/README.md

 ### Chart Template Generation
 chAI has plotly code for several chart templates in its backend:
-- Bar
+- Bar: Set chart_type to 'bar'
-- Histogram
+- Histogram: Set chart_type to 'histogram'
-- Scatter
+- Scatter: Set chart_type to 'scatter'
-- Line
+- Line: Set chart_type to 'line'

 chAI can take user prompts to design a specified chart and provide required plotly code.

 ```
 # Example Code
-chart_prompt = "I want a red chart with bold axis titles and labels on the bars.
+chart_prompt = "I want a red chart with bold axis titles.
 There should also be a legend showing each distinct category"
 chart_generation = chai.steep(prompt=chart_prompt, chart_type="scatter")
 print(chart_generation.code) # View the generated Plotly code
 ```